CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 # Running Julia jobs
-Instructions for running different Julia jobs on Puhti and Mahti.
+Instructions for running serial, parallel and GPU jobs with Julia on Puhti and Mahti.

 ## Prerequisites